Skip to main content

 • Nominated before 1 July 2021

-To apply for this visa you must be state nominated by Skilled & Business Migration and meet all nomination criteria, as well as the Department of Home Affairs eligibility criteria.
+To apply for this visa applicants must have been nominated by South Australia, meeting all nomination criteria, as well as the Department of Home Affairs eligibility criteria.

-• Propose an investment and/or business activity in South Australia that will meet the South Australian state nomination 'benefit to state requirements' for the subclass 888 Business Innovation stream.
+• Have undertaken an investment and/or business activity in South Australia that meets the relevant 'benefit to state’ nomination requirements.

-• Support for an application to the Department of Home Affairs to extend subclass 188 visa is at the discretion of Skilled & Business Migration.
+• Support for an application to the Department of Home Affairs to extend subclass 188 visa is at the discretion of South Australia.

-• Approval for a proposed business undertaking property development is still at the discretion of Skilled & Business Migration for Subclasses 188 and 888.
-If you are a business owner who wishes to undertake property development as a business to meet state nomination requirements, please see the Property Development Pathways fact sheet for further information.
+• If you are a business owner who wishes to undertake property development as a business to meet state nomination requirements, please see the Property Development Pathways fact sheet for further information.

 • It is strongly recommended that applicants obtain professional legal and financial advice before undertaking any business or investment activity.

-• Meet Department of Home Affairs 188 investment stream criteria
+• Meet Department of Home Affairs’ requirements for this visa.

 • The choice of investment options is based on the client's own preference and Department of Home Affairs complying investment requirements.